cswclui/katacoda-scenarios-1/12factor-001/step04.md

 You have exited `vi`.

-Now that you have a basic understanding the code for the lab's demonstration application, we'll move on and look at how the runtime environment variable `PINGER_PORT` is set a configuration file.
+Now that you have a basic understanding of the code for the lab's demonstration application, we'll move on and look at how the runtime environment variable `PINGER_PORT` is set in the configuration file.

 ---